Arzazrel/Project_MIRCV/README.md

      - Go to File -> Project Structure.
      - In the Project section, confirm the Project SDK version (program developed with version 19.0.2).
 7) Build the Project by selecting 'Build' -> 'Build Project' from the menu.
 8) To run the project, locate the main class or specific configuration you want to execute.
 Right-click on the main class file or Run Configuration and choose Run.
+The main class in this project is the class 'Main'.
    The project should now be running.
 If any dependencies are missing, IntelliJ might prompt you to download them automatically.